Package Torello.HTML

 Note that this should seldom be necessary.
 If for whatever reason another round of changes will need to be made to the page, then and only then should TRUE be passed to updateReplaceablesAfterBuild.

-The update performed on the input-Replaceable's is to adjust their locations to reflect their new locations within the newly built html-page.
-This is done by creating new Replaceables with the same html, but different locations, and putting them in the returned Vector, which can be retrieved via Ret2.b
+This is done by creating new Replaceables with the same html, but different locations, and putting them in the returned Vector, which can be retrieve via Ret2.b

 See Also:

-TagNodePeekL1Inclusive, r(Vector, Iterable, boolean), DotPair.exceptionCheck(Vector, String[]), SubSection
+TagNodePeekL1Inclusive, Replacement.run(Vector, Iterable, boolean), DotPair.exceptionCheck(Vector, String[]), SubSection

 Code: